Anticipatory Evaluation of Language Models: Confidence Calibration

 Some experimental outcomes may be inherently difficult to predict, raising the question of whether models can reliably estimate their own prediction accuracy.
 To examine this, we elicit a scalar, self-reported confidence for each prediction (following \citet{yoon2025reasoning}) and evaluate calibration by filtering to items with confidence $\geq \tau$.
-For each $\tau$, we report the MAE on the retained subset together with its coverage.
-This gives a simple view of the error–coverage trade-off.
+For each $\tau$, we report the MAE on the retained subset together with its coverage, which gives a view of the error–coverage trade-off.
 We report confidence curves for the accuracy subset, which dominates \datasetname.

-\Cref{fig:calibration_results} shows results on the accuracy subset for GPT-5 and Qwen3-32B (with and without search).
+\Cref{fig:calibration_results} shows results on the accuracy subset for GPT-5 and Qwen3-32B on different year-subset split.
 As the confidence threshold increases, coverage declines and MAE tends to decrease, indicating that higher reported confidence is, on average, associated with more accurate forecasts.
-Differences between “with search” and “without search” are present but modest and may vary by threshold.
+The 2023–2024 split tends to be better calibrated—MAE drops more sharply as the confidence threshold increases—which may reflect that the evaluated LLM has seen more similar examples from this period during training.
 Overall, these curves suggest reasonable alignment between self-reported confidence and error without making strong claims about perfect calibration.